jonifreeman/ajatusasana.fi/en/me.markdown

 yoga teacher training, I came to realize that being creative and productive does not require existential anguish or anxiety.
 I can be creative without stress if I stay true to my bodily sensations and emotions, that are telling me important things about my environment.
-I can create life even if I never become a mother.
 Understanding this meant the critical examination and use of theoretical concepts, and embodied experiential knowledge–finding my own rhythm of life.
-My holistic science-and yoga-based educationaly service combines scientific knowledge of being a person-in-society with sensitive embodied intuitive knowledge, ideology-free yoga and the joy of hip hop.
+My holistic science-and yoga-based educationaly service combines scientific knowledge of being a person-in-society with sensitive embodied intuitive knowledge and ideology-free yoga.
 Finally, the Body and Mind can become One.